lateral-neck-stretch/lastword/README.md

 ## Getting Started
 - After you have signed up and logged in, you can begin learning your next language.
-- Select a prompt to test your language skills.
+- Begin by selecting a prompt to test your language skills.
 - Your job is to read and translate the excerpt into the language you are learning.
 - Start by pressing "Record", and begin your translated speech.
 - You can review a history of your results in your User profile page.